Skip to main content

 Do & Don’t - What Makes a Skills-Based Resume Easier to Trust

-Recruiters often react fast to this format because it can either feel smart and focused or vague and evasive.
-The strongest versions connect transferable skills to real examples, clear targets, and enough chronology to stay credible.
+Recruiters often respond quickly to this format because it can feel smart and focused or, when done poorly, vague and evasive.
+The strongest versions connect transferable skills to real examples, clear targets, and enough timeline detail to stay credible.

 What Weakens This Type of Resume Fast